AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

 - For charts, I created each by using **_pivot table analyze_**
 - Column chart that gave the best representation.
 ### Question 1:
+Category of Product that gave highest Profit and sales